 - Please find a more in depth list of which income has to be taxed and non taxable income in our Tax Glossary.

-It is possible to overpay and underpay income tax and it is recommended that you check your income tax position to ensure that you are paying the correct amount of tax.
-If you have overpaid income tax it is possible to reclaim any overpaid income tax in the current or previous in date tax years.
+It is possible to overpay and underpay income tax and it is up to you to check your income tax position to make sure that you are paying the correct amount of tax.
+If you have overpaid income tax, you can submit a claim for an income tax rebate.
+This applies to the current tax year and can be backdated for four tax years.

 How is Income Tax calculated?

-This is the sum of all taxable income including earnings, business profits if you are self-employed, some forms of savings interest, investment returns, income from rental property, and certain benefits.
+Add together all taxable income you get, including: earnings, business profits if you are self-employed, some forms of savings interest, investment returns, income from rental property and certain benefits.

-- Income tax is not affected by tax-free income.
 Tax-free income includes many state benefits, for example, the state pension, disability living allowance, child benefit, child tax credits and working tax credits.
 Many other sources of income may also be tax-free.
 These include interest on ISAs or money awarded by courts.
+So takeaway any of these amounts from your income total.

-- You should then deduct any relevant tax relief from your total income.
+3. Deduct any relevant tax relief from your total income

-- You should then deduct any relevant tax allowances from the remaining total.
+4. Deduct any relevant tax allowances from the remaining total

 How much income tax do I need to pay?

-When you know your total taxable income, you can work out the Income Tax due.
+When you know your total taxable income, you can work out how much income tax you owe HMRC.

-The amount of Income Tax payable depends on how much you earn.
-In 2011-12 tax year the basic Income Tax rates were as follows:
+The amount of income tax payable depends on how much you earn.
+In 2018-19 tax year the income tax rates are as follows:

 Many sources of income, including bank and building society interest, and wages received under the PAYE scheme, have already been taxed.
 If this is the case the original gross income (the total received before tax) should be considered when calculating your total taxable income.